hendrisulistya/notes/README.md

 **Abstract**

 This document outlines the specifications for a personal note-taking system designed to enhance learning, memory, and organization.
-It establishes standards for file naming, format, and categorization, promoting efficient information capture and retrieval.
+It establishes standards for format and categorization, promoting efficient information capture and retrieval.
 By following these guidelines, users can build a robust system that empowers effective knowledge management.

 **Motive:**